YounesSeven7/Alarm-app/README.md

 </div>

-Meet your new timekeeper: the Alarm App! ⏰ Customize alarms to wake you up, keep you on track, or remind you of those cookies in the oven.
+The Alarm App! ⏰ Customize alarms to wake you up, keep you on track, or remind you of those cookies in the oven.
 Plus, a handy stopwatch for timing workouts, tasks, or anything else that needs precise tracking.
 Simple, sleek, and ready to take charge of your time. ✨

 **APK:** https://files.fm/f/56yjffapnq